 - Since the free media mostly isn’t trying to assess intelligence agencies from a military perspective, it doesn’t always know what information will be relevant and helpful to enemies.

-- The press DOES however understand strategic advantage when its own interests are at stake (such as when journalists are held hostage by terrorists for example) and is much better at delaying leaks in order to prevent death in such cases.
+- The press DOES, however, understand strategic advantage when its own interests are at stake (such as when journalists are held hostage by terrorists for example) and is much better at delaying leaks in order to prevent death in such cases.

 - While people may tell lies when put in pain, statements from different prisoners can be compared, cognitive availability can be taken account of, and terrorists have no clue how much intelligence interrogators do or do not have (interrogators can directly test honesty for many statements which the captive does not have reason to believe the interrogator will know).
 Because of the information advantage of interrogators, getting people who are entirely non-compliant to talk at all often provides useful information.

-- The purpose of a lot of black-sites was basically just to deal with uncooperative countries making it hard to arrest terrorists (if it was about torture, they’d just fly everyone to the same country with the most lax laws + you really don’t want to release enemy combatants in the middle of a war, even if they are in a country where there is not currently fighting).
+- The purpose of a lot of black-sites was basically just to deal with uncooperative countries making it hard to arrest terrorists (if it was about torture, they’d just fly everyone to the same country with the laxest laws + you really don’t want to release enemy combatants in the middle of a war, even if they are in a country where there is not currently fighting).

 8. The enemy of my enemy is my friend… sometimes (people/media are bad at understanding multi-faction conflicts).

-- Example 1: Pakistan is not unambiguously supportive of terrorists, they just really hate India, and if they just let various militias control certain areas and attack the Indians, Pakistan gets the affect of India being attacked without provoking nuclear response and gets lot of people it doesn’t like to die doing such, rather than loosing its own troops.
+- Example 1: Pakistan is not unambiguously supportive of terrorists, they just really hate India, and if they just let various militias control certain areas and attack the Indians, Pakistan gets the effect of India being attacked without provoking nuclear response and gets lot of people it doesn’t like to die doing such, rather than losing its own troops.
 Of course if you get too friendly with the minor enemy, eventually stuff gets a bit out of hand and Osama turns out to be next to your military academy…

-- Example 2: Syria has many factions fighting, and you can end up with weird situations like enemies trading fuel and weapons due to incentives to not fight each-other.
+- Example 2: Syria has many factions fighting, and you can end up with weird situations like enemies trading fuel and weapons due to incentives to not fight each other.
 If ISIS gets totally wiped out first, Assad won’t seem as legitimate fighting the rest of the rebels (a lot of the “bad guys” will not seem as bad).
-If Assad can keep ISIS bordering rebels instead of his own troops, he can have the rebels being undermined from two directions and only have to focus on one opponent at at time (in a given area).
+If Assad can keep ISIS bordering rebels instead of his own troops, he can have the rebels being undermined from two directions and only have to focus on one opponent at time (in a given area).

 9. Stopping Iran from getting nuclear weapons isn’t just about Israel and non-proliferation.